ksrikar1234/Graphics_API_documentation/README.md

 ## New Renderer_API Reference & Guidelines :
 - Create a gp_gui_class by inheriting the topology just like it is currently implemented & instead of maintaining a lot of variables , containers to store vertices, indices, color_data ,
    surface_ids , etc
-- Use RenderableEntity class to group together all required data.
+- Use RenderableEntity[./RenderableEntity_Class.md] class to group together all required data.

 ```cpp